CodingGhoost/xhs-web-auto-comment/README_EN.md

 ## ⚠️ Disclaimer
-This project is for learning and communication purposes only.
+This project is for learning purposes only.
 Strictly prohibited for use in scenarios that violate Xiaohongshu's user agreement.
 Any losses caused by improper use are the responsibility of the user.